 DNS security is not simply about blocking bad queries, it's also about protecting good queries.

-In my next post, I'll look at the role DNS plays in Pseudo-Random Subdomain (PRSD) attacks and other malware, explaining how the attack vectors work and where DNS comes into play to block the malicious behavior.
+In my next post, I'll look at the role DNS plays in Pseudo-Random Subdomain (PRSD) attacks and other malware, explaining how the attack vectors work and where DNS comes into play to block the malicious behaviour.
 Stay tuned for part 2 of "The Importance of DNS in Security," which will publish next week!